iroy2000/immutablejs-for-beginners/README.md

 ## Contributions
 **Pull Request are welcomed !!!** Hopefully it will be a **community driven** effort to make other developers' life easier when learning immutable.js

-PR could be include more examples, better introduction, presentations, resources ... etc.
+PR could include more examples, better introduction, presentations, resources ... etc.